 It's important to note that the pressure exerted by concrete on formwork tends to be proportional to the height of the formwork.
 So, if you're pouring a 25-meter high wall, the pressure exerted on the formwork would be much higher than if you were pouring a 5-meter high wall.

 Calculating concrete pressure on formwork is crucial to ensure that the structure can withstand the weight of the wet concrete.
 An overestimation of the pressure may lead to the increased design of the temporary structure or an increase in the number of support elements, leading to additional costs.
 In contrast, underestimating the pressure may cause the temporary structure to fail or collapse, leading to significant safety hazards and property damage.

-In conclusion, the accurate calculation of concrete pressure on formwork is essential to ensure the safety and success of any concrete construction project.
+In conclusion, the accurate calculation of concrete pressure on formwork, provided by a reputable formwork company, is essential to ensure the safety and success of any concrete construction project.
 Factors like the height of the wall, the contact area of formwork, and unit weight of concrete all play significant roles in the calculation.
 As such, it’s necessary to use reliable and accurate formulas like the one mentioned above to ensure successful concrete construction projects.